For more information or to get a quote contact us today

 Most people can’t fathom the thought of their dog attacking someone, but it happens.
 And it can happen to you.
 Even if your dog were to get into an altercation with another dog, you could still be held personally liable for damages and injuries to the other dog.
 Therefore, it’s best to be ready with additional insurance, such as animal liability coverage or a specialty dog policy.

-XINSURANCE offers specialty dog policies to the owners that need them most.
+XINSURANCE offers insurance solutions for specialty dog policies to the owners that need them most.
 For all the Mr. Fluffys and other deceptively dangerous dogs of this world, our insurance agents will help you get the right insurance policy for your dog.